 Diversity initiatives are disclosed to the Supervisory Board and the Management Board on an annual basis.

-PKO Bank Polski adopted a set of ESG metrics and integrated them with the non-financial objectives of the Bank's Capital Group for the following years.
-The fulfilment of objectives will be verified using reliable and fully measurable data.
+PKO Bank Polski has adopted ESG (Environmental, Social, and Governance) metrics and has incorporated them into the non-financial objectives of the Bank's Capital Group for the upcoming years.
+The fulfilment of these objectives will be verified using reliable and measurable data.
 One of the adopted goals is to maintain a high percentage of women in key managerial positions.
-The bank has committed itself that in 2025 such percentage will not be lower than 35%.
-The ratio reached the level of 38% in 2021.
+The Bank has committed to ensuring that by 2025, this percentage will not be lower than 40%.
+In 2023, this indicator reached 38,7%.

-The bank's Code of Ethics and Employment regulations include provisions for prevention of discrimination due to gender, age, disability, religion or faith, sexual orientation, race, ethnic origin, nationality, political convictions, membership in unions or type of the employment contract.
+The bank's Code of Ethics and Employment regulations include provisions for prevention of discrimination due to gender, age, disability, religion or faith, sexual orientation, race, ethnic origin, nationality, political convictions, union membership, or type of employment contract.
 [GRI 405-1] Diversity management also pertains to the members of the Supervisory Board and the Management Board of PKO Bank Polski and the key managers.
 Management and supervisory personnel includes people of different gender, age and experience.

 Material Risk Takers